DawnPaladin/blog/_posts/2021-08-18-Hardened-password-vault.md

 Now look at the "Column Association" area.
 Click the dropdown next to "Username" and it will give you a list of the columns in the CSV; pick the one that either says "USERNAME" or looks like it has a username in it.
 Next, click the Password dropdown, looking for either "PASSWORD" or something that looks like a password.
 Do the same for each other field; if you don't see a good fit, click "Not Present" at the top of the dropdown.
 As you go, keep an eye on the Preview area; you want the "Username" column to have usernames in it, the "Passwords" column to have passwords, and so forth.

 When you're done, click OK.
 If you did it right, you'll be looking at a password database with all your stuff in it!
-Spot-check a few items to make sure they've imported correctly, then **delete the CSV file.** That file has all of your passwords in it unencrypted--you don't want to leave it lying around.
+Spot-check a few items to make sure they've imported correctly, then **delete the CSV file.** That file has all of your passwords in it unencrypted -- you don't want to leave it lying around.

 ### Starting from scratch

 If you don't have all your passwords saved anywhere, you just have to create an empty database.
 Click "Create new database" and click Continue twice.

 Your vault needs a master password; if there's a song lyric that often gets stuck in your head, that would be a good choice.
 I **don't** recommend putting letters and numbers in it; they make it harder to remember and harder to type, and if the password is at least four words long, [you don't need the extra security](https://xkcd.com/936/).
-The main thing is that you must be able to remember it--if you forget this password, there is no password reset, so your password vault is lost.
+The main thing is that you must be able to remember it -- if you forget this password, there is no password reset, so your password vault is lost.
 You will need to type in this password to unlock your password vault whenever you restart your computer, so don't make it excessively long.
 You should write this password down and keep it somewhere separate from your computer so a computer thief isn't likely to get it.

 Next KeePass will ask where to store your password database.
 This is up to you; I'm going to create a new folder called Sync to hold files I want to sync between computers.
 I'm naming my vault "Passwords.kdbx".

 Once you've saved your database, you should be seeing a folder named "Root" on the left and an empty listing on the right.
-Congratulations--you have a password database!
+Congratulations -- you have a password database!

 ### Setting up minimize to tray